martonmoro/lox-interpreter-rs/README.md

 - ✅ Variables and assignment
 - ✅ Control flow
 - ✅ Block scoping
-- 🔄 Functions (in progress)
+- ✅ Functions
-- 🔄 Resolving and Binding
+- 🔄 Resolving and Binding (in progress)
 - 🔄 Classes
 - 🔄 Inheritance